alex-kolmakov/divelog-autoreport/README.md

 It consists of 4 pipelines:

- - **Load dive data** - a pipeline that loads the data from the Subsurface logbook, parses data from XML format.
+ - **Dives data** - a pipeline that loads the data from the Subsurface logbook, parses data from XML format.

+ - **DAN RAG** - a pipeline that loads the data from the DAN website, parses the content and vectorizes it for RAG.
+Then evaluates prompts based on relevance and faithfulness using llm as a judge.

  - **Train model** - a pipeline that trains the model on the data, uses HyperOpt to pick the best parameters by looking at [ROC_AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) and accuracy.
 After MAX_EVALUATIONS of attempts to optimize hyperparameters, it saves the best model to the MLflow registry.

- - **Load and vectorize DAN content** - a pipeline that loads the data from the DAN website, parses the content and vectorizes it for RAG.
- - **Batch inference** - final pipeline that:
+ - **Generate reports** - final pipeline that:
     - loads the model from the MLflow registry
     - predicts the rating for the dives
     - generates reports on each dive